 - The filters are indeed easy to change.

-- Overall, the Circle reverse osmosis system has high marks outside of slow flow rate issues.
+- Overall, the Circle reverse osmosis system performs well outside of potential slow flow rate issues.

 Our Brondell Circle Reverse Osmosis Review

-After investigating current owner reviews and examining this system ourselves, we’re excited to share our thoughts and award the Circle a final score.
+After investigating current info and examining this system ourselves, we’re excited to share our thoughts and award the Circle a final score.
 I broke our review into two parts: our likes and our dislikes.

 - We love reverse osmosis because of how powerful the filtration is, however, we prefer reverse osmosis with remineralization.
 You may want to consider installing an inline mineral filter cartridge as the final stage in your system to make your RO water alkaline.
 Why do this?
 Most people prefer the taste of alkaline water, and demineralized RO water is usually slightly acidic.